GiorgosSevastakis/Academic-Coursework/High_performance_parallel_computing/Assignment_5/README.md

 # High Performance Parallel Computing – Assignment 5

 This assignment contains the submission for **Assignment 5** from the *High Performance Parallel Computing* course (March 2024).
 The task involved parallelizing a **shallow water simulation** using OpenACC starting from a provided sequential implementation, and analyzing the performance through profiling and scaling experiments.
 The code was run using SLURM, but the Makefile was modified so that it can be run locally (the profiling and the strong scaling).
+The weak scaling data as extracted from SLURM are stored in a csv file in this folder.

 ---